Simon Calder’s expert travel advice after the latest traffic light review

 The way that the government can crush these scurrilous rumours is to publish all the data to back up their decisions.

-Q: Some European countries (France, for example) allow their citizens returning from red countries to self-quarantine at home instead of having to pay an exorbitant amount for a hotel quarantine.
-I live alone and I don’t have family here, but if I want to see my elderly mother again, I would have to spend money that I don’t have.
+Q: Some European countries (France, for example) allow their citizens returning from high-risk countries to self-isolate at home instead of having to pay an exorbitant amount for a hotel quarantine.
+I live alone and I don’t have family in the UK.
+If I want to see my elderly mother again, who lives in a red-list country, I would have to spend money that I don’t have.

-A lot has been made of people going on holiday and making it easier and cheaper for them, but please think of those of us who have no alternative but to travel long haul (more expensive) and are being discriminated against if they don’t have a lot of extra money to pay for a quarantine hotel.
+A lot has been made of people going on holiday and making it easier and cheaper for them, but please think of those of us who want to travel for family reasons.
 Do you think the government could consider following the same policy as, for example, France?

 Pat Serra

+The stay must be booked in advance.
+For a single adult, the cost is £1,750 currently; from Thursday 12 August, it will increase to £2,285, because at present the taxpayer is subsidising the cost; the UK government says it will “better reflect the increased costs involved with providing their quarantine, including transport to the hotel, security, provision of welfare services and the two PCR tests which must be taken on day two and day eight of the stay”.

+All of which is very annoying and, I imagine, bordering on punitive for you and thousands of other people whose journeys are emotionally essential.

-A: The government is set on “managed quarantine” from high-risk countries.
-The best way to avoid paying an exorbitant amount for hotel quarantine is to go to a third country that you can happily live in and enjoy for a lot less than the price of 11 nights in some grim airport hotel.
-France, Portugal, Spain, Malta, Greece all look like ideal candidates.
+The best way to avoid paying an exorbitant amount for hotel quarantine is to go to a third country on the amber list or green list that you can happily live in and enjoy for a lot less than the price of 11 nights in some grim airport hotel.

+The lowest costs are likely to be in Bulgaria or Romania, where it is possible to live comfortably for £50 a day including three good meals and decent accommodation – for barely a quarter of the increased hotel quarantine cost.
+Portugal, Spain, Malta and Greece also look good candidates, although they are not so economical.

+If it is of any comfort.
+I believe that the whole highly questionable traffic light system will be shelved by autumn, with travellers who have been fully vaccinated able to travel in from almost anywhere with no obligation to quarantine – though with a rigorous testing regime still in place.

 Q: I am due to get married in the Dominican Republic in November 2021.
 What do you think the likelihood is of it being moved from the red list as its cases a day are around 300 or less whereas India has been moved to the amber list?